pedromn0/my-recipes-milestone-3/README.md

 - [Gitpod](https://www.gitpod.io/) as the code editor.
 - [Materialize](https://materializecss.com/) for all the core HTML sctrucutes as for buttons, navbar, grid system and helpers to deal with less unique CSS rules and more pre built solutions.
+- [Jinja-Template](https://jinja.palletsprojects.com/en/3.0.x/) was utilized in this project as placeholders in the template allowing writing similar Python code on html files to finally render the final document.
 - [Flask](https://flask.palletsprojects.com/en/2.0.x/) was used in conjunction with Python to build the functional banckend logic of the web app.
 - [MongoDB](https://www.mongodb.com/) is the database for this project where the documents created by user are store as for example the recipes, the user information and food tags.
 - [Git](https://git-scm.com/) was used as tool to control the version of the project.